-22.05 HERITAGE PLACES OUTSIDE THE CAPITAL CITY ZONE
+22.05 HERITAGE Policy

-This policy applies to all places within the Heritage Overlay Area excluding the Capital City Zone Schedules 1, 2, 3 and 4 and the Docklands Zone.
+This policy applies to all places within the Heritage Overlay Area.

 22.05-1 Policy Basis

 Melbourne’s Municipal Strategic Statement identifies heritage as a defining characteristic of the municipality, and a major part of Melbourne’s attraction.
 Heritage places enhance the city’s appeal as a place in which to live, work, invest and visit.